Mitsinjo Bathroom Project – Madagascar

 Mitsinjo has worked for years in many areas of community development, but they want to increase their work in Health, Agriculture, and Environmental Education.
 Their ecotourism is the primary money-maker for all of those activities.
 They want to improve their facilities to better compete with the better-funded parks in the area, drawing more and larger groups of tourists.

-Mitsinjo is known for high-quality guides and as a local organization that gives back to the community, but their facilities are inadequate.
+Mitsinjo is known for high-quality guides and as a local organization that gives back to the community, but its facilities are inadequate.

 As of now, they have one pit-latrine for all of the 3,000+ tourists that visit annually.
 They have identified it as a priority to finish the facility before the tourist season begins this May.